 You then need to have at least half a dozen layers moving toward the true color over that first layer to start getting it to be the true local color you want in the final painting.
 If you do more layers, gradually using the colors closer and closer to the final color and glazing over dark colors with light colors to shift them closer to the true color, you get the shimmering color and unbelievable realism effect.
 It's beautiful, takes forever and is worth the time especially on something as small as an ACEO.

 Now let's look at the marbles I did from the book.

 Framed Under Glass

-I went darker to one side on the wall behind the marbles on the left, and darker to the right on the table so there came a point at the horizon where you can't quite see the line.
+I went darker to one side on the wall behind the marbles on the left and darker to the right on the table, so there came a point at the horizon where you can't quite see the line.
 The mind fills in that line.
-It's there as a three dimensional element.
-You know the table doesn't melt into the wall there.
-But it's an optical trick that was definitely at least implied in the photo reference and I enhanced it and made sure the transition didn't fall behind a marble -- because I liked that weirdness in the background.
+It's there as a three-dimensional element.
+It's an optical trick that was definitely at least implied in the photo reference, and I enhanced it and made sure the transition didn't fall behind a marble—because I liked that weirdness in the background.